Freshmen from nations outside the US entering the University of Oklahoma are eligible to apply to the Honors College if:

 Lori Kemmet, Coordinator for Honors College Recruitment

-The Honors College Curriculum at the University of Oklahoma provides academically talented students with the opportunity to develop their intellectual potential to the fullest.
-The Honors College has its own faculty but also draws from the best research and teaching faculty from all undergraduate colleges of the university to offer an enhanced curriculum at both the lower and upper divisions.
+The Honors College curriculum at the University of Oklahoma provides academically talented students with the opportunity to develop their intellectual potential to the fullest.
+The Honors College has its own faculty but also draws from the best research and teaching faculty from all undergraduate colleges of the University to offer an enhanced curriculum at both the lower and upper divisions.
 Students can enroll in the small sections (generally 19-22) of honors-designated general education courses, interdisciplinary Honors classes developed by the Honors faculty, team-taught colloquia, the Oxford University summer program, and independent study and research with faculty in the student’s major discipline.
-The Honors College also encourages active participation in OU’s Education Abroad program, the Oklahoma Scholar-Leadership Enrichment Program seminars taught by nationally recognized scholars, and the Feaver-MacMinn Seminar.
+The Honors College also encourages active participation in OU’s Education Abroad program and in the Oklahoma Scholar-Leadership Enrichment Program seminars taught by nationally recognized scholars.

 The Honors College does not confer a degree.
 It confers the cum laude designation upon graduation.
 Students in the Honors College can major in any of the academic disciplines offering undergraduate bachelor’s degrees at the University of Oklahoma.
 Those who complete the Honors College curricular requirements and achieve a final cumulative grade point average of 3.40 or higher will earn a degree designation of either cum laude, magna cum laude, or summa cum laude.
 This is the most prestigious undergraduate degree designation attainable at the University and is indicated on both the final transcript and the diploma.

 Each semester, the Honors College sponsors a program of informal reading groups.
-The groups meet just one hour per week, with 10-15 students and one faculty member from the Honors College, to discuss about 50 pages of reading from specific books.
+The groups meet just one hour per week, with 10-15 students and a facilitator discussing about 50 pages of reading.
 The books cover a very wide range of topics, and most have been recommended by Honors students.
 To participate, the only commitment is that each student makes a good-faith effort to do the reading and come to the group meeting as often as possible, with the understanding there may be one or two weeks when students need to do other things.
 This is a great chance to meet other Honors students with similar interests.
 The goals of the program can be summarized as "maximum information and enjoyment, with zero stress."
+Books are given free of charge to all participants.

 Presidential Teaching Fellows in Honors are those faculty members who excel in all their professional activities and who relate those activities to the students they teach and mentor.
-OU faculty who have a demonstrated record as excellent teachers are selected to teach courses in the Honors College for a period of two years.
+OU faculty who have a demonstrated record as excellent teachers are selected to teach courses in the Honors College for one year.

-the Undergraduate Research Opportunities Program offers financial assistance for scholarly and creative projects under the mentorship of a faculty member.
-Dozens of research projects are funded each year so that undergraduates may undertake ambitious and exciting research endeavors.
-This competitive program is open to all University of Oklahoma main campus and Health Science Center students who compete for research grants of up to $1,000 each semester.
-Students and faculty from across the University discover the benefits of these hands-on research opportunities in laboratories, studios, libraries, and field sites.
+The Undergraduate Research Opportunities Program (UROP) offers financial assistance for scholarly and creative projects under the mentorship of a faculty member.
+Dozens of research projects are funded each year in support of ambitious and exciting research endeavors.
+This competitive program is open to all University of Oklahoma main campus and Health Science Center undergraduates who apply for grants of up to $1,000 each term.
+Students and faculty from across the University discover the benefits of hands-on research opportunities in laboratories, studios, libraries, and field sites.
+UROP recipients present the results of their research or accounts of their work in progress at the Honors College’s Undergraduate Research Day, a professional conference held each spring.
+For more information contact Jeff Cooper at firstname.lastname@example.org.

 All Honors students are members of the Honors Student Association (HSA).
 The HSA is an official student organization at OU.
 As such, it receives funds from the University of Oklahoma Student Association to sponsor projects of interest to honors students and to the University community at large.